corticph/corti-sdk-javascript/README.md

 ## Reference

-A full reference for this library is available [here](REFERENCE-latest.md).
+A full reference for this SDK is available [here](REFERENCE-latest.md).

 For detailed authentication instructions, see the [Authentication Guide](./AUTHENTICATION.md).